noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 R figures these things on it's own, on the fly, as you type commands or source them from a file.
-This means that running a command in R takes a *relatively* long time than it might in a lower-level language, such as
-C. If I am writing in C, I might write
+This means that running a command in R takes a *relatively* longer time than it might in a lower-level language, such as C. If I am writing in C, I might write

     int i
     i = 5